infsci2560sp17/full-stack-web-jingyi-huang/README.md

 * User can review recipes details with login
 * User can publish recipes with login
 * User can rate any recipe with login
+* User can update his/her own profile
-* User can review user details with login
+* User can review other user details with login
 * A recipe can be retrieved from its ID in JSON format